SreeDharshan-GJ/memory-utility-networks/README.md

 ## Disclaimer

-This repository is intended for research and educational purposes.
+This repository is intended for research and academic review purposes.
 The framework is actively under development and serves as a platform for studying utility-based memory retrieval strategies in intelligent systems.